Dear High School Students,

 Portland Community College, Portland OR (2x Camps at Sylvania Campus)

-Student application deadline, May 1st, 2023.
 Accepted on first come first serve basis.

 WHAT STUDENTS SAY